24 Jun

 Kelcey Baker: Yeah, I think it has been normalized.
 I had certainly felt this way when I was practicing.
 I remember thinking at the time, “This is just part of the profession.
 This is just what goes along with the job.”
 Of course, we feel this way.

-I certainly remember speaking to friends, including those who are lawyers, and just explaining, “Yeah, I kind of just wish I could get in a car accident so I could get a break or I could just get a appendicitis so that could stop having to answer emails or turn around cases per the deadlines.”
+I certainly remember speaking to friends, including those who are lawyers, and just explaining, “Yeah, I kind of just wish I could get in a car accident so I could get a break or I could just get appendicitis so that could stop having to answer emails or turn around cases per the deadlines.”

 I remember saying it a little offhandedly because it felt very normalized and I was met with just horrified looks on their faces and just this utter concern and worry for my well-being which seemed odd to me because it felt like a very normal thing.
+That was probably the first indication I had that this is not a normal way to feel, that people don't feel this way, and this is actually a very messed up way to feel about things.

 Sarah Cottrell: Yeah, I was talking to someone a while back and I was saying that it’s very telling that it’s not like, “Oh, I would really like a vacation.”
 I mean, I also would have really liked a vacation, but at least in the context of Biglaw, a vacation was never really a vacation.
 Because there was always something that someone needed or whatever and being truly disengaged was not actually acceptable.